 Waterfowl nesting areas are typically located in upland vegetation communities composed of grasses, sedges, rushes, trees and shrubs adjacent to wetland habitat with open standing water.
-The potential for nesting areas of American Widgeon, American Black Duck, Blue-winged Teal, Green-winged Teal, Wood Duck, Hooded Merganser, Common Merganser, Red-breasted Merganser, Mallard, Canada Goose, American Widgeon, Bufflehead and Common Goldeneye to occur within the HIWEC study area was identified during the background review.
+The potential for nesting areas of American Widgeon, American Black Duck, Blue-winged Teal, Green-winged Teal, Wood Duck, Hooded Merganser, Common Merganser, Red-breasted Merganser, Mallard, Canada Goose, American Widgeon, Bufflehead and Common Goldeneye to occur within 120 m of the proposed HIWEC location was identified during the background review.
 A total of 22 waterfowl species were recorded in the HIWEC study area in 2011, 2012 and 2013 (refer to Appendix A of Appendix F1).

-• Bald Eagle and Osprey Nesting, Foraging and Perching Habitat
+Bald Eagle and Osprey Nesting, Foraging and Perching Habitat